 Heat caps typically cost between $20-40.
-Heat caps like the Hair Therapy Thermal Turban Heat Wrap and the Hot Head Thermal Heat Cap simply need to be placed in the microwave for 1-2 minutes in order to be used.
-It is the less costly option of the two, and you can actually use a heat cap as a steam cap too.
-Simply coat your hair in conditioner and apply a wet cloth or towel to your hair.
-Cover with a shower cap or plastic wrap, and then sit under the heat cap.
+Heat caps like the Felicia Leatherwood Flaxseed Bonnet and the Hot Head Thermal Heat Cap simply need to be placed in the microwave for 1-2 minutes in order to be used.
+It is the less costly option of the two, and you can use a heat cap as a steam cap too.
+Coat your hair in a conditioner and apply a wet cloth or towel.
+Cover with a shower cap or plastic wrap, then sit under the heat cap.

 What to use it for

-You can use heat caps to intensify treatments such as deep conditioning, pre-poos, and protein treatments.
+You can use heat caps to intensify deep conditioning, pre-poos, and protein treatments.

 Can you use both?

 Yes, you can use both.
 For example, you could use a heat cap for your protein treatment and a steamer for your deep conditioning treatment.
 But if you are on a budget, then you can use what you have to achieve similar results using the DIY alternatives we recommended above.

 If your hair is very porous, it soaks and holds in water like a sponge.
 It also takes forever to dry — as much as 45 minutes to an hour under a blow dryer.
 If this describes your hair, you probably have dry hair that NEEDS deep conditioners and will flourish if you incorporate a steam cap treatment into your regular hair care routine.
 As a high-porosity curly, I can attest that my hair is incredibly soft and as smooth as silk following a steaming!